edited by Kelly Talbot

 Adam Tornhill is a programmer who combines degrees in engineering and psychology.
 He’s the CTO and founder of CodeScene, where he develops tools for software engineering intelligence.
 Adam is also the author of multiple technical books, including Software Design X-Rays and Patterns in C, as well as a software researcher.
 Adam’s other interests include modern history, music, retro computing, and martial arts.

-- Full details: Your Code as a Crime Scene, Second Edition by Adam Tornhill
+- Full details: Your Code as a Crime Scene, Second Edition: Use Forensic Techniques to Arrest Defects, Bottlenecks, and Bad Design in Your Programs by Adam Tornhill

 - View this book’s portal and details on how to post errata and suggestions here.

 Are you this book's author?
 To be notified of all posts made about it, sign up an account then click here, then select 'watching' from the bell icon in the top right corner.

 Get money off!

 35% off any eBook

 Simply use coupon code "devtalk.com" at checkout.
 See full details here.

 We reward our most helpful members via our MOTM scheme - by giving away a whopping 50 books per year!

 Filter by Type: